Deluxe KeyForge Deck Boxes

 The baltic birch is unfinished.
 I may try to stain or coat it later, but more as an opportunity to get better at finishing wood than something I feel that the design needs.

 What do you think?
 They worked well at the tournament, even when my decks inside them did not.
 I’d love to make the mechanism more complicated, if I can do so reliably.

 Are there any parts of designing for laser cutting you’d like more explanations or a tutorial about?
-Let me know in the comments below or on Twitter.
+Let me know on Twitter.